PrincetonUniversity/VST/doc/catalog-of-examples.md

 ### SHA-256
-- Yes:  Low-expressive, Open-source, Documented
+- Yes:  Low-expressive, Open-source, Documented, 32-bit
 - Not: Multilevel, hence not Unified or High-Expressive

 Secure Hash Algorithm from an early release of OpenSSL.